Twigonometry/OSCP-Notes-Template/Labs/10.0.0.1 (Andy)/00 - Overview.md

 **Privilege Escalation**

 What user did you gain access on the box as?
 What did you find during local enumeration?
-How did you escalate your privileges/
+How did you escalate your privileges?

 **Post Exploitation**